 Processing is necessary for reasons of substantial public interest under law

-All the grounds for processing sensitive personal data are set out in Article 9(2) of the GDPR and expanded on in the Data Protection Act 2018.
+All the grounds for processing sensitive personal data are set out in the GDPR and expanded on in the Data Protection Act 2018.

 Data Sharing

 The Association shares its data with various third parties for numerous reasons in order that its day-to-day activities are carried out in accordance with the Association’s relevant policies and procedures.
 In order that the Association can monitor compliance by these third parties with Data Protection laws, the Association may require the third party organisations to enter in to an Agreement with the Association governing the processing of data, security measures to be implemented, and responsibility for breaches.
 This will only apply in situations where the third party is a joint controller.